KyleNeece/KyleNeece.github.io/content/DND/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 20.md

 		- Freya: The "cure" is a old powerful Celestial's soul that lives on a Orb that is within a box, we aim to obtain it.
 		- Mark: Kindrack will meet with the twins you already know, the meeting itself is our chance to get close to Daliah and the Orb.
 He hired them because they worked for him in the past, and know the Orbs security protocols inside and out.
 		- Freya: They are also selling the magic to access the Orbs power.
 Handy when Daliah goes to extract the Orb from the box it is embedded in.
 Kindrack wants the sealing power of the box, but he has no idea that the Orb is there too.
 We have the behaviorals and appearances of the twins, now they just need to be taken out of the equation.
 		- Mark: Driving a rental hovercraft while in Thieves Metropolis, thats where you come in.
 You are gonna use this device **(holds up a small remote with an antenna)** which will temporarily take control of the car.
+You will have to get into the trunk of that car.
+We will guide you on the way.
 Once we have the twins, you'll take their place.
 The implants are tuned already.
 			- Tartarus doesn't like how they are only calling upon two people, will encourage the rest of party to sneak in on the meeting
 		- Mark: My role is the exfil route.
 When you complete the mission you'll have to book it.
 I'll provide transport, make sure the path is clear and problem free.
 		- Mark: The final stage is that you are meeting with Kindrack, selling him the key to the box, in other words, the key unlocking the Orb you need.
 One of you will join Daliah in the lab to feed in the codes when needed.
 Kindrack is likely to keep the other at his side.
 Collateral.